-Curtis Smith was appointed to serve on the Pittsburgh Commission on Human Relations in August of 1995.
+Curtis Smith was first appointed to the Pittsburgh Commission on Human Relations by Mayor Tom Murphy in 1995.

-Commissioner Smith, a graduate of the Allegheny County Police Academy in 1980, is a state-certified policeman, serves as a police officer for the Department of Public Safety at the University of Pittsburgh and self-defense instructor.
-After graduating from the University of Pittsburgh in 1976 with a degree in Social Sciences, Commissioner Smith devoted his energies to the martial arts.
+Commissioner Smith, a graduate of the Allegheny County Police Academy, is a state-certified policeman, a police officer for the Department of Public Safety at the University of Pittsburgh, and a self-defense instructor.
+After graduating from the University of Pittsburgh with a degree in Social Sciences, Commissioner Smith devoted his energies to the martial arts.
 Commissioner Smith holds a master rank in Jujitsu, Shotokan, Kwanmuzendokai Karate, and the Hong Kong Athletic Association Global Martial Arts.
-He has trained over 6,000 individuals in the police/security field and thousands in the Martial Arts.
+He has trained over 6,000 individuals in the police & security field and thousands in the martial arts.

 Commissioner Smith is the author of The BYAM Method of Self-Defense, which teaches his philosophy and methods of defense and training, and owns his own company, Universal Professional Training, which offers karate lessons for underprivileged youth and teens.
 He is a national police instructor of impact weapons for the Security and Law Enforcement Training Department under the United States Veterans Administration Medical Center, a chemical instructor under the Mace Security International Law Enforcement Division, and a tactical instructor for BTLS.